jmcvetta/golang-for-python-programmers/source/index.rst

 Go for Python Programmers
 *************************

-This curriculum is intended to provide a solid introduction to the Go_ language for experienced Python programmers.
+This book is intended to provide a solid introduction to the Go_ language for experienced Python programmers.

 Classroom instruction in Go, Python, SQL, REST API development, cloud